 Once you step off the ferry, head to the right and down the main street called “Miao Qian Lu”.
-Here you will find a street market full of seafood choices.
+Here you will find a street market full of Chijin Island food.
 The market and stands stretch all the way around to the main strip on the beach.
+Get ready from some seafood.

 Here is a quick look at the specialties of Chijin….